strangerstudios/subpagelister/readme.txt

 == Description ==

-Shows a list of a subpages, with display options for content or excerpts, buttons and links, featured images, and layout.
+Shows a list of subpages, with display options for content or excerpts, buttons and links, featured images, and layout.
 Enter the shortcode [subpagelist] in any page to generate the list.
 An example shortcode and all shortcode attributes are displayed below:

 = Example Subpagelist Shortcode =
 [subpagelist exclude="3,5" layout="3col" link="true" orderby="title" order="ASC" show="excerpt" thumbnail="thumbnail"]